remkoj/optimizely-dxp-clients/packages/optimizely-one-nextjs/README.md

 ## 3. Usage
 When leveraging the components and structure from the installation, everything should work immediately.

+### 3.1.
+Optimizely One Gadget
 The OptimizelyOneGadget will only show if the following two criteria have been met, this ensures that the gadget is only available when it has intentionally ben enabled:
  1. The environment variable `OPTIMIZELY_ONE_HELPER` has been set to "1"
  2. A test-cookie has been added to the browser using the 'Add test cookie' feature of the [Optimizely Assistant Chrome Add-On](https://support.optimizely.com/hc/en-us/articles/4410289500301-Optimizely-Experimentation-Assistant-Chrome-extension)

+Using the Optimizely One Gadget it is possible to demonstrate the in-session behaviour tracking and analysis performed by the configured Optimizely products.

+### 3.2.
+Selecting the Web Experimentation project in browser
+When the `OPTIMIZELY_ONE_HELPER` is set to "1" - or the Scripts.Header component has been instructed to do so explicitly - it is possible to change the Optimizely Web Experimentation project on the fly.
+This is done by adding a query string parameter `?pid=`, with the new project id.

+The project id is persisted in localStorage with the key `_pid` and needs to be removed manually to revert back to the configured Web Experimentation project.